On Friday I put up the following chart, and invited readers to comment on what's wrong with it.

 For your convenience, I have circled the suspicious anomaly—economic growth has radically departed from growth in energy consumption since 2010.
 That trend flies in the face of everything we know about economic expansion and energy consumption—they are inseparable, at least on a global scale.
 I am going to assume you have read and understood my descriptions of Tim Garrett's work, which I most recently explained in Is Global Economic Growth Persistent?

 The Bloomberg report chalks the divergence up to great energy efficiency in the United States.
 That's a happy story, but the evidence which supports it ranges from thin to imaginary.
 I will not argue today that the weak efficiency story is false.
-(I'll comment on that later this week.)
-Instead, it behooves us to explain the divergence in another, more satisfactory way.
+Instead, it behooves us to explain the divergence in a more satisfactory way.

 If we look at the long chart, we see that there has been a GDP-energy dependency since 1845.